What is the difference between the categories of eggs. How to choose eggs in a store

 Categories of chicken eggs and their weight

-2. "2" - eggs of the 2nd category weighing 50 grams (± 5 grams).
-Without shell, they weigh about 40 grams.
+2. “2” - eggs of the 2nd category weighing 50 grams (±5 grams).
+Without the shell they weigh about 40 grams.

-4. "O" - selected eggs are marked, the weight of which is 70 grams.
+4. “O” - selected eggs are marked, weighing 70 grams.

-Which categories of chicken eggs are best
+Which categories of chicken eggs are better?